Skip to content

 return response, status_code

-# This is an unexpected error—log the error if possible
+# it's an unexpected error - log the error if possible

 if logger: